Y7-11 Absence Line: 01625 627229 Sixth Form Absence Line: 01625 627228

-The exam timetable will be available here when it has been finalised.
+The exam timetable (and seating plans) are available below.
 When not in an exam, students must go to normal timetabled lessons.
 These will be used for private study, so revision materials are a must.

 Click the button below to find out what seat you are sitting in for your exams.

 Note: You need to be logged into your Fallibroome Google (GMail) account to access the seating plans.
 If the link doesn’t work, click here to sign in to your Fallibroome account and then try again.

 Details will appear here later in the school year.

 Full exam timetables are available now from AQA, Edexcel and OCR: